brodieG/r2c/README.md

 [^9]: In order to make the benchmarks comparable, we use `r2c::mean1` instead of `base::mean`.
 This is to ensure that all implementations are using a single pass mean calculation as that is what `fmean` does.
+[^10]: E.g. don't expect S3 dispatch to work if you define `mean.numeric`,
+  although why one would do that for functions covered by `{r2c}` is unclear.